Updated July 17, 2019

 Now that your site foundations are complete, make sure to pin to the most relevant board first.
 Pinterest needs help knowing what this pin is about.
 When you pin to a relevant board, it helps create the correct keyword mapping so searchers can find your pins.

 That’s it!
 It’s not complicated to complete these steps and will maybe take you an extra 20 minutes.
 The key is to remember to do it when you have a laundry list of other things to do!
+If you need help creating a Pinterest workflow, give this podcast a listen.

 2:35 – Getting on the Same Page